paolo-projects/raspi-control-panel/README.md

 ```

 To run code on the main thread (UI thread), so as to update UI elements, you run a task using the `runOnMainThread` method.

-The tool has been made to interface with the STM32 board running the firmware made by Esben Rossel (available at [https://tcd1304.wordpress.com/](https://tcd1304.wordpress.com/)) through UART communication.
-The devices paths are the default ones for the RaspberryPI using the RaspberryPi OS and the [3.5 TFT LCD-Show drivers](https://github.com/goodtft/LCD-show) have to be installed.
-The touch input device has to be at `/dev/input/event0` and the UART serial descriptor at `/dev/serial0`.
-You may need to change the permissions or run the tool as root to read/write to the devices.
-The paths are for now hardcoded but I plan to let them be changed through env vars.

 Available graphics objects are, as of now, simple Buttons, ImageButtons, Texts, XYPlots and a couple of cool wave animations.